 Claim analyzed

-“The Bermuda Triangle is a region in the North Atlantic where ships and planes disappear at a rate that defies logical explanation.”
+“The Bermuda Triangle is a region in the North Atlantic where ships and planes disappear at a rate that cannot be explained by conventional means.”

 False